zupa-hu/errors/README.md

 - enjoy the simplicity and selfdocumenting nature of returned errors
 - no need to actually return the errors
 - faster then returning errors
+- feature parity with the Go v2 error handling draft

 **Impossible.
 Or is it?**